Treatment options for women with a new diagnosis

 What happens when you have chemotherapy treatment?

-When you have your treatment, you'll be shown into the treatment room where you'll be invited to settle yourself in a comfy chair.
-The nurse will place a cannula (a small tube like a needle) into one of the veins on your hand or arm and attach a drip so the drugs can get into your bloodstream.
-These drugs are given over a few hours.
-This might feel a bit uncomfortable as the drip goes in.
-If you're having carboplatin and paclitaxel then the nurse will give you the paclitaxel first followed by the carboplatin.
+When you have your treatment, you will be shown into the treatment room where you will be able to settle yourself in a comfy chair.
+The nurse will place a cannula into one of the veins on your hand or arm and attach a drip so the drugs can enter your bloodstream.
+A cannula is a small tube like a needle.

 Your hospital should give you a 24-hour helpline number to ring if you're feeling ill at any time during your chemotherapy and in the weeks after treatment.